ConciseHint: Boosting Efficient Reasoning via Continuous Concise Hints during Generation: The Proposed ConciseHint Framework

-\textbf{Combination with prompt-based methods.} ConciseHint is an intervention-in-reasoning method, so it has the potential to be combined with efficiency methods which are applied before the generation of reasoning.
-For example, adding extra control prompts or fine-tuning a more concise model in advance.
-In this paper, we validate the effectiveness of combining ConciseHint and prompting-based methods.
-Besides the baseline of the prompting method, we also propose a stronger prompt called ``AdaP'', which achieves a much better efficiency.
-Specifically, we append the prompt of ``Please adaptively control the answer length based on the query's complexity.
-The lower the complexity, the more concise your answer should be.''
-We also combine ConciseHint and AdaP to further improve the efficiency.

-\textbf{ConciseHint-T: training the embeddings of hint.} Even though the plug-and-play ConciseHint effectively improves the efficiency in a training-free way, further training the hint embeddings can bring additional token reduction.
+\textbf{ConciseHint-T: training the embeddings of hint on concise reasoning data to learn concise patterns.} Even though the training-free ConciseHint effectively improves the efficiency, further training the hint embeddings can bring additional token reduction.
 Concretely, firstly, we prepare a dataset consisting of questions and corresponding concise reasoning responses.
 Next, we construct modified reasoning responses by injecting hint embeddings to be trained into the original responses at a fixed interval.
 We initialize the hint embeddings as the embeddings of our manually designed hint ($\mathbf{E}_{ori}$) used in ConciseHint.
 Finally, we conduct supervised fine-tuning (like Prompt Tuning~\citep{lester2021power}) on the questions and corresponding modified responses, following the next-token prediction paradigm, and obtain the optimized hint embeddings $\mathbf{E}_{optim}$.
 We expect the hint embeddings to learn the inherent concise patterns in the concise reasoning responses.
 Then, ConciseHint-T uses the optimized hint embeddings and thus further reduces token usage.
 Moreover, we observe that we can control the token usage through the interpolation between the initial hint embeddings and the optimized embeddings.
 The interpolation embeddings can be derived from:

 {

 }